Purpose and Profit Framework Essentials for Sustainable Startup

 I suggest that the top team and any advisers prepare for an offsite get together.
 What the leader, the founder and co-founder, if there is one, need to do is to use the framework above to consider the issues and write a short paper or presentation with their own conclusions.
 They should circulate it before the event and invite participants to ponder the document before meeting.
 Participants should also be invited to bring any documents or references that might be useful input to the meeting.

 A facilitator could be used for the meeting.
 The aim of the meeting should be to come up with a refined version and be prepared to circulate it to others for discussion, may all members of staff that are hired to that point.
 This outline is deliberately vague, but is designed to give a limited framework and starting point, to avoid the work being ‘all over the place’.
-The object of the exercise to to get the key players on the same page, even probably before they knuckle down to working on a business plan to ensure they are aiming at creating shared value.
+The object of the exercise to get the key players on the same page, even probably before they knuckle down to working on a business plan to ensure they are aiming at creating shared value.

 More Help on Why to Start with Why?